Acetylcysteine

-Common side effects include nausea and vomiting when taken by mouth.
+Common side effects include nausea and vomiting when taken orally.
 The skin may occasionally become red and itchy with any route of administration.
 A non-immune type of anaphylaxis may also occur.
 It appears to be safe in pregnancy.
-For paracetamol overdose, it works by increasing the level of glutathione, an antioxidant that can neutralise the toxic breakdown products of paracetamol.
+For paracetamol overdose, it works by increasing the level of glutathione, an antioxidant that can neutralize the toxic breakdown products of paracetamol.
 When inhaled, it acts as a mucolytic by decreasing the thickness of mucus.

 Acetylcysteine was initially patented in 1960 and came into medical use in 1968.
 It is on the World Health Organization's List of Essential Medicines.
 It is available as a generic medication.

 The sulfur-containing amino acids cysteine and methionine are more easily oxidized than the other amino acids.